Phyronnaz/HLSLMaterial/README.md

 Visual Studio will be required if you don't download a prebuilt release.

+NOTE: releases aren't updated often, if you encounter bugs try grabbing the master branch directly.

 ## How to
 * Create a new `HLSL Material Function Library` (right click Content Browser -> Material & Textures).
 This asset will be the link between your hlsl file and all the generated material functions.
 * Set the `File` on it to point to your HLSL file